mengjiann/pywakealexa/README.md

 This project is a Python implementation of Amazon's Alexa Voice Service (AVS).
 The main goal of this is to use AVS to perform home automation

+## Getting start

+1. Follow the directions from Amazon on how to get your Client ID, Client Secret, and ProductID (parts of Chapter 3 and Chapter 6).
+2. Rename config_example.dict to config.dict.
+Then open the file and update the Client ID, Client Secret, and ProductID values to your own values.
+3. Run the main.py script.
+``
+python main.py ./resources/alexa.umdl
+``
+4. You might need to run the following command to kill the hang command.
+``
+pkill -f python
+``

 ## Requirements

 - [Python 2.7+](https://www.python.org/)